• Skip to primary navigation

 • In which processes, mistakes are being made regularly?

-• What do I need to do to improve overall operations of my company making things to be more consistent?
+• What do I need to do to improve the overall operations of my company making things to be more consistent?

-Now, your sketch will look like something the following picture, but more complex with all processes you have earlier defined.
+Your sketch will look like something the following picture, but more complex with all processes you have earlier defined.

 Business Systems Analysis